How to Easily Backup iPhone to NAS Drive

 After years of use, your iPhone could carry a lot of information about you.
 You might have taken a lot of pictures and videos with it.
 Those files could eat much storage on your device.

 So lots of people would like to set Set up a personal NAS storage.
 NAS is short for Network-attached storage, which is a personal data storage server connecting with multiple devices.
 You can backup your iPhone data, like photos, videos, music to your NAS drive, and you can view and use these data any time you need.

 What’s more, it would be secure to save data to your own server.
 Indeed, NAS has become more and more popular.
 You could find how to use your NAS device to backup iPhone data or you could backup iPhone with iCloud.

 How to easily backup iPhone to NAS drive

 Next, we would like to guide you on how to backup your iPhone data to your NAS drive.
-Before we do that, you need to map a network drive to your PC, so that you could select it as a local path.
+Before we do that, you need to click to learn how to map a network drive to your PC, so that you can select it as a local path.
 Then you could use the professional iPhone backup software to save files on iPhone to NAS.